ERIGrid2/riasc/docs/design/time-sync.md

 As mentioned above a dedicated `chronyd-monitor` container in the time-sync _Pods_ is used to periodically publish the current synchronization state from chronyd in the form of a _Node status-condition_ to the Kubernetes api-server.

-This container runs a [Python script](https://github.com/ERIGrid2/charts/blob/master/images/time-sync/chrony-monitor.py) which periodically calls the `chronyc tracking` and `chronyc sources` commnands to query the current synchronization status.
+This container runs a [Python script](https://github.com/ERIGrid2/charts/blob/master/images/time-sync/chrony-monitor.py) which periodically calls the `chronyc tracking` and `chronyc sources` commands to query the current synchronization status.
 Afterwards, the script will publish this status as _Node status-condition_ to the Kubernetes api-server as well include more details a annotations to the _Node_ resource.

 ### Synchronization sources

-In order of their priority:
+In the order of their priority:

 1. [Pulse-per-second signal (PPS)](https://en.wikipedia.org/wiki/Pulse-per-second_signal)
    1. Kernel-based PPS (kPPS)
-   2. Userspace PPS
+   2. User-space PPS
 2. [Precision Time Protocol (PTP)](https://en.wikipedia.org/wiki/Precision_Time_Protocol)
 3. [Network Time Protocol (NTP)](https://en.wikipedia.org/wiki/Network_Time_Protocol)
 4. [Real-time Clock (RTC)](https://en.wikipedia.org/wiki/Real-time_clock)